DSE Self Assessment and Eye Tests

-If you are a DSE User, as defined in section 3 of the DSE policy statement, you would normally be asked to attend one of the five nominated opticians in Oxford.
-The University recognises that for many members of staff it is currently impossible to come into Oxford to visit a nominated optician.
-In the current circumstances, you may go to a local optician for a DSE related eyesight test, provided you clear this request with your line manager first.
+If you are a DSE User, as defined in section 3 of the DSE policy statement, you would normally be asked to attend one of the four nominated opticians in Oxford.
+The University recognises that for some members of staff who work remotely, it is difficult to come into Oxford to visit a nominated optician.
+In these circumstances, you may go to a local optician for a DSE-related eyesight test, provided you clear this request with your line manager first.

 The cost of the eye test should be the basic provision relevant to your DSE use.
 The University will cover the cost of an eye test up to those outlined in Appendix 4 of the policy statement (e.g. up to £25).
 The University will also cover the cost of a basic pair of corrective glasses (e.g. up to £75) required specifically for your work with DSE, provided this is specified on the optician's report, which should be passed to the department before the final contribution is agreed.